 On the opposite side of the room is the cupboard area (for some reason this picture has disappeared from my camera roll), which is curved in shape.
 The outer doors are completely mirrored and inside is home to a hanging rail, 3 wire baskets and 5 shelves.
 Your life jackets are also stored in this cupboard, so you’ll probably need to try to find an alternate home to allow more storage space for your clothes.

 I was actually really surprised by how much storage space there was, despite my initial reaction.
-We managed to unpack all three bags, fit all of our belongings into the storage areas in the room and then store the empty bags underneath the bed which is quite raised.
+We managed to unpack all three bags, fit all of our belongings into the storage areas in the room and then store the empty bags underneath the bed which was quite raised.

 There’s no getting away from the fact the room is small and the toilet and bathroom are very badly designed but the storage space is actually pretty good.